 I have been involved in the many changes the school leadership team have introduced over the last two years.
 I am proud to be playing a part in the creation of a great school at the heart of its local community.
 This is a journey that continues.
 I know we can do still more to make Lawn Manor even better.
-I believe we can and will inspire and create futures for all our students.
-Every student will have an excellent education and learning experience.
+I believe we can and will inspire and create futures for all our pupils.
+Every pupil will have an excellent education and learning experience.
 I see this reflected in the commitment of the children, the teachers and everyone in the school.

 Heather Mustafa – Governor

 I am passionate about supporting the community in which I live and work.
 Therefore, it is a tremendous privilege to be a Community Governor at Lawn Manor Academy.
 Every child deserves a great education and the opportunities this can then provide.
 As a member of the Lawn Manor LGB I can help make sure this happens.

 Over the last 20 years I have worked in financial services, predominantly focusing on employee engagement (encouraging better performance through good employment practices).
 It has been great to use this knowledge and experience, to support the Lawn Manor senior leadership team.
 I know they feel that good quality and motivated staff are those best able to give our pupils the education experience they deserve.
 It will enable them to learn and to be the best that they can be.

 Outside of work, my passions include reading crime novels, expanding my cookery skills and spending time with friends and family.
 I am extremely grateful for the life I have and the people I get to share it with.